VintusS/Inpenso/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped shape Inpensa
+- Thanks to all contributors who have helped shape Inpenso
 - Icons provided by SF Symbols
 - Inspiration from other personal finance apps